bytedance/coconut_cvpr2024/FAQ.md

 A: We don't provide direct download link for the instance masks.
 Instead, we provide a script to convert the instance masks for 'thing' from our panoptic segmentation masks to the instance polygons that can be loaded by pycocotools.
 Please refer to [kmaxdeeplab_instance](tutorials/kmaxdeeplab_instance) step 3 for details.

-**Q3: Getting wrong instance masks visualized from the convertion script?**
+**Q3: Getting wrong instance masks visualized from the convertion script using panoptic masks?**
 A: Please check our [visualization tutorial](tutorials/kmaxdeeplab_instance/vis_converted_instance.ipynb) using pycocotools.